This post contains affiliate links. To read my full disclosure, click here.

 What was formerly the city park and pool, Sweetland Amphitheatre was built on its history as a spot for friends and families to gather and the home of LaGrange’s cherished Sweet Land of Liberty Parade.
 Established in 1935 as the City Park or Municipal Park, it became the anticipated summer “hangout” back in the day, with the addition of a swimming pool.

 Today, it is again a great family hangout.
-In the winter, come out and enjoy ice skating, and the Sweetland Beer Garden – a heated tent serving up local craft beer and wine.
+In the winter, come out and enjoy ice skating, and the Sweetland Beer Garden – a heated tent serving up local and wine.
 In the summer, Sweetland hosts a dizzying array of concerts for the whole family and offers restaurant catering to enhance your concert experience.
 In October the amphitheater hosts a Craft Beer Festival – perfect for the beer lover.

 History Comes Alive at the Biblical History Center in LaGrange